ninabarzh/broomstick/content/posts/resilience.md

 tags: ["security", "resilience", "tabletop", "red teaming", "what if", "scenario planning", "looking forward", "organisational development", "build to last", "continuity"]
 ---

-When scenario planning practitioners and others speak of “looking forward”, they don’t mean prediction.
-Forecasting implies we know where we’re going, while scenario planning admits we do not.
+When scenario planning practitioners and others speak of "looking forward", they don't mean prediction.
+Forecasting implies we know where we're going, while scenario planning admits we do not.

 Looking forward is not clairvoyance, nor is it the worship of trend graphs.
-It is not about guessing which shiny technology or geopolitical shift will “win”.
+It is not about guessing which shiny technology or geopolitical shift will "win".

 Like a single renewable technology or control system which will dominate the grid.
 That kind of forward-looking, the PowerPoint prophecy, breeds false certainty.
-Certainty is the enemy of resilience.

 ## What if?